How TZIELD is given

 It’s important to know and watch for early signs or symptoms of T1D (like increased thirst, frequent urination, or more tiredness than normal) and talk to your healthcare team about any changes you or your loved one experience.

-Your doctor may recommend periodic lab tests or tools like glucose monitoring to help keep an eye on your or your loved one's blood sugar levels and to monitor for diabetic ketoacidosis (DKA), a medical emergency that can happen when T1D progresses in which the blood becomes acidic because the body does not have enough insulin.
+Your doctor may recommend periodic lab tests or tools like glucose monitoring to help keep an eye on your or your loved one's blood sugar levels and to monitor for diabetic ketoacidosis (DKA), a medical emergency that happens when the body doesn’t have enough insulin, causing dangerous acids (called ketones) to build up in the blood.

 Download the Infusion Guide to learn more about what to expect when treating with TZIELD